Pursuing Peacocks in the Rainforest

 Arrival and Departure Details / Times

 Most flights into Manaus, Brazil (MAO) from the U.S. arrive late at night.
-Since you will be overnighting in Manaus on your first night, you can arrive at any time the day before your trip actually begins.
+Since you will be overnighting in Manaus on your first night, you can arrive at any time the day before your trip actually begins (accommodations in Manaus are not included in the package rate).
 On departure day, most flights depart very late at night, allowing you to arrive back in Manaus, and then catch an international flight later that night.

 U.S. citizens will need to carry a valid U.S. passport.
 In June of 2019, Brazil waived tourist visas for US citizens!
 You no longer need a tourist visa to enter Brazil.